 Obsessive Compulsive Disorder is an anxiety disorder in which people are caught in a cycle of obsessions and compulsions.
 Not carrying out the obsessive ritual, or even thinking about not doing it causes the person a great amount of anxiety.
 People experiencing OCD are silently living in distress.

-You may be experiencing intrusive thoughts but are unsure if you have OCD because you are not engaging in observable rituals…like the ones we see on TV.
+You may be experiencing intrusive thoughts but are unsure if you have OCD because you are not engaging in observable rituals such as checking doors and locks.
 This is a form of OCD often referred to as “Pure O”.
-With Pure O the compulsion is the repetitive thought and the rituals exist with in your own mind in the form of mental checking or seeking reassurance from yourself.
-This is OCD.
+The truth is, Pure O is OCD and I can show you how to break the patterns and get it under control.

 It’s time to give me a call.